 Kevin Phillips – Sunderland (2000)

-Rodney Marsh’s pre-season prediction that Kevin Phillips would struggle to replicate his goalscoring form at the highest level proved horribly inaccurate for the pundit, the forward enjoying a sensational season to claim the Premier League’s Golden Boot for newly-promoted Sunderland.
+Rodney Marsh’s pre-season prediction that Kevin Phillips would struggle to replicate his goalscoring form at the highest level proved horribly inaccurate for the pundit, as the forward enjoyed a sensational season to claim the Premier League’s Golden Boot for newly-promoted Sunderland.

 Jimmy Floyd Hasselbaink – Chelsea (2001)

-Amongst English football’s most feared forwards at the turn of the millennium, Hasselbaink became just the second player – after Alan Shearer – to win the Premier League’s Golden Boot with two different sides.
+One of English football’s most feared forwards at the turn of the millennium, Hasselbaink became just the second player, after Alan Shearer, to win the Premier League’s Golden Boot with two different sides.

-The former Netherlands international had earlier enjoyed a prolific two-year spell with Leeds and claimed the honour during the 1998/99 season, before becoming Chelsea’s record signing via a single season stay at Atletico Madrid.
+The Netherlands international had earlier enjoyed a prolific two-year spell with Leeds and claimed the honour during the 1998/99 season, before becoming Chelsea’s record signing via a single-season stay at Atletico Madrid.

 Thierry Henry – Arsenal (2002)

-The first of Thierry Henry’s record haul of four Premier League Golden Boots came during the 2001/02 season, a campaign which saw Arsenal complete their second domestic double under the guidance of Arsene Wenger.
+The first of Thierry Henry’s record four Premier League Golden Boots came during the 2001/02 season, a campaign which saw Arsenal complete their second domestic double under the guidance of Arsene Wenger.